 You may be able to receive a compensatory settlement if you a loved one experienced amputation, debilitating fractures, of even death due to a jobsite accident.
-A qualified law firm, such as Sullivan Papain Block McGrath & Cannavo (SPBMC) can fight for your right to recover.
+A qualified law firm, such as Sullivan Papain Block McGrath Coffinas & Cannavo can fight for your right to recover.
 Contact us for a free consultation.

-SPBMC is one of the premiere personal injury firms in New York.
-Our personal injury attorneys represent clients in New York and New Jersey (as well as clients from around the world) for decades.
+SPBMCC is one of the premiere personal injury firms in New York.
+Our NYC personal injury attorneys represent clients in New York and New Jersey (as well as clients from around the world) for decades.
 They even serve as lead counsel for rescue workers from 9/11 and their families.
 Additionally, the attorneys are general counsel for the Uniformed Firefighters Association of Greater New York.

 Employees on jobsites face many risks because of the heavy and sharp equipment and machinery with which they work.
 Often times, employers neglect or ignore safety regulations.
 If the contractor or employer knows of OSHA safety regulations but fails to post them or repair violations in a timely manner, he or she is likely liable for the injuries caused during that time.